DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-joshuagarcia2875/README.md

 - Using proof by equivalence is a bit more lengthy than the other proofs but it is more interesting and exciting.
 - Our class answered different examples where we can apply proof by equivalance
 - I learned about mathematical induction and the process of how it is done
+- Mathematical induction involves a basis and an inductive step(direct proof)
+- I learned about Recursive/Inductive Defintion and our class started to discuss Recursive Algorithms